Woody Johnson's new GM faces daunting challenges.

-In 2012, Hughes had four 100-yard games receiving, carried the ball twice for 48 yards and participated in three special teams plays.
+In 2012, Davis had four 100-yard games receiving, carried the ball twice for 48 yards and participated in three special teams plays.
 ACC coaches recognized Hughes' versatility by voting him honorable mention All-ACC.

 Since he catches more with his hands than with his body, Davis makes plucking balls out of the air look easy.
 His fluid body control makes this look easy.